-If you’ve been researching trade schools, then you’ve noticed many highlight their accreditation, and that’s good!
-Being accredited means an outside public or private agency has reviewed the school and found that it meets their set of quality standards.
+If you’ve been researching trade schools, you’ve probably noticed that many highlight their accreditation status.
+Accreditation means an outside public or private agency has reviewed the school and found that it meets certain quality standards.

 Important Notes on Accreditation

-• Access to financial aid, scholarships and grants
+• Access to certain financial aid, scholarships, and grants can depend on it.

 • Higher Learning Commission